robinwyj/nztrade/README.md

 # nztrade
-This is the Github site for Qiushuo Li's project on trade shock in New Zealand
+This is the Github site for Qiushuo Li's project on trade shock in New Zealand.
+It contains all datasets and code used for the project.